SciSharp/LLamaSharp/README.md

 LLamaSharp.Backend.MacMetal  # special for using mac metal
 ```

+We publish these backends because they are the most popular ones.
+If none of them matches, please compile the [llama.cpp](https://github.com/ggerganov/llama.cpp) yourself.
+In this case, please **DO NOT** install the backend packages, instead, add your DLL to your project and ensure it will be copied to the output directory when compiling your project.
+For more informations please refer to ([this guide](https://scisharp.github.io/LLamaSharp/0.5/ContributingGuide/)).

-If you would like to use it with [microsoft semantic-kernel](https://github.com/microsoft/semantic-kernel), please search and install the following package:
+For [microsoft semantic-kernel](https://github.com/microsoft/semantic-kernel) integration, please search and install the following package:

 ```
 LLamaSharp.semantic-kernel